US STOCKS-Rate-cut euphoria elevates S&P 500 to record high

 “This new high on the S&P 500 could be fool’s gold,” warned Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa, Oklahoma.
 “We have this simmering tension in Iran that could spill over and create all kinds of global fears.”

-Apple rose 0.8% and briefly hit $200 a share for the first time since early May.
+Apple rose 0.7% and briefly hit $200 for the first time since early May.
 The iPhone maker is viewed as a major potential casualty in Trump’s trade war, should it worsen.

-Shares of Slack Technologies Inc, the fast-growing workplace messaging platform, soared almost 50% in their public trading debut, valuing the company at more than $25 billion.
+The technology sector rose 1.13%, boosting the S&P 500 by the most, with Oracle Corp leading the charge.

-Rivals Royal Caribbean Cruises Ltd and Norwegian Cruise Line Holdings Ltd dropped over 2% each.
+Rivals Royal Caribbean Cruises Ltd and Norwegian Cruise Line Holdings Ltd dropped about 3% each.

 Buoying sentiment was data which showed the number of Americans filing applications for unemployment benefits fell more than expected last week, pointing to underlying labor market strength despite a sharp slowdown in job growth in May.

-Volume on U.S. exchanges was 7.5 billion shares, compared with the 6.9 billion-share average for the full session over the last 20 trading days.

-Advancing issues outnumbered declining ones on the NYSE by a 3.14-to-1 ratio; on Nasdaq, a 1.44-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 3.15-to-1 ratio; on Nasdaq, a 1.52-to-1 ratio favored advancers.

-The S&P 500 posted 103 new 52-week highs and three new lows; the Nasdaq Composite recorded 127 new highs and 46 new lows.
-(Reporting by Noel Randewich Additional reporting by Shreyashi Sanyal and Aparajita Saxena in Bengaluru Editing by Nick Zieminski and Jonathan Oatis)
+The S&P 500 posted 97 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 119 new highs and 40 new lows.
+(Additional reporting by Shreyashi Sanyal and Aparajita Saxena in Bengaluru Editing by Nick Zieminski)